cdntinker/TinkerChunks-SiniLink/README.md

 This is a sketchy outline that's being worked on...

 ### PlatformIO
-In `platformio.ini`, add https://github.com/cdntinker/TinkerChunks-SmartSwitch to your `lib-deps` for the project.
+In `platformio.ini`, add https://github.com/cdntinker/TinkerChunks-SmartSwitch to your `lib-deps` for the project:

 ```
 lib_deps =